You are here

 Tillamook's Randy Schild named Oregon Superintendent of the Year

-Randy Schild, Tillamook School District superintendent since 2001, has been named the 2015 Oregon Superintendent of the Year by the Oregon Association of School Executives (OASE) and the Confederation of Oregon School Administrators (COSA).
+Randy Schild, Tillamook School District superintendent since 2001, has been named the 2015 Oregon Superintendent of the Year by the Oregon Association of School Executives (OASE) and the Coalition of Oregon School Administrators (COSA).
 This award automatically places Schild in the running for the National Superintendent of the Year Award from the American Association of School Administrators (AASA) sponsored by Aramark and Valic.
 Schild’s selection as Oregon Superintendent of the Year will be formally announced tomorrow at the Oregon School Boards Association annual conference in Portland.

 Tillamook School District serves 2,000 students in six schools has a 30% Hispanic population, and over 60% of students qualify for free or reduced lunch.
 Schild is a Tillamook native, was a student, teacher, coach and administrator in the district prior to becoming superintendent.
 Among his many community-involvement roles, Schild has served as the play-by-play announcer for Tillamook sports since 1994.
 Schild is currently serving an unprecedented third term as the superintendent advisor to the State Board of Education.
 He also serves in state level leadership roles for COSA, including on the executive board of OASE.